The British division of the European Breeders’ Fund has supported horseracing in mainland Britain by enhancing prize money for over 30 years.

 We also work in conjunction with the Thoroughbred Breeders’ Association to support a number of National Hunt mares’ only race series (Hurdle, Chase and NH Flat Race).

 Fiona bred her first flat thoroughbred in 1999.
-Since then horses such as: Mary Read, Tiana, Beat The Bank, Kachy, Dubai Hills and Ptolemaic have all been the product of Denniff Farms; all except Ptolemaic are from the same extended family of Hill Welcome, who was one of two mares Fiona purchased in 2001.
+Since then horses such as: Mary Read, Tiana, Beat the Bank, Kachy, Dubai Hills and Ptolemaic have all been the product of Denniff Farms.

-Fiona is a TBA Regional Representative, part of the TBA Small Breeders Group and the TBA Flat Committee.
+Fiona is a TBA Regional Representative and a member of the TBA Flat Race Planning Committee.
 She was part of the original committee that organised the inaugural Leger Legends race at Doncaster, and is now part of the Racing Welfare Charity Committee that organise the Clocktower Cup for Stable Staff at Doncaster.

 James was appointed as head of Weatherbys Bloodstock in December 2016.
 He was founder, and director, of Progeny Stallions Ltd, and has held a number of senior management positions working with high profile clients within the industry.